debanshu-majumdar18/xbe_openweathermap_project/README.md

    - **Note**- there are 2 tasks that are timed for 30seconds and 50seconds, feel free to change the time intervals using CRON * /30 * * * * * or time notation e.g. 1m or 2h
    - This sidekiq server will keep running in the background and process 2 tasks every 30 and 50 seconds
    - **Note** - Only 1000 api calls are allowed in total
+   - To run the unit tests - cd into the project folder and run **bin/rails test test/models/location_test.rb**

   ### Final notes
-    - Open - http://localhost:3000/locations on a browser
+    - Go to http://localhost:3000/locations on a browser
     - There are 3 important pages /locations, locations/state/aqi and location/show
     - The simple UI will help you guide through the application